DigitalCarleton/omeka-guide/how_to_get_started.md

 ## Log into your Omeka Site (professors)

 Request a new Omeka.net site:
-* Email Celeste Sharpe ([csharpe@carleton.edu](mailto:csharpe@carleton.edu)) in Academic Technology
+* Email Celeste Sharpe ([csharpe@carleton.edu](mailto:csharpe@carleton.edu)) in Academic Technology and she will create a new site in consultation with you.
+* You'll get an email from Omeka with a link to accept the invitation.
+(If you don’t see this email, check your Spam folder.)
+Once you have accepted the invitation, log into: **[Insert link to admin interface for the site]**

 ## Log into your Omeka Site (students)

 When your professor sends out the invitations, you’ll get an email from Omeka with a link to accept the invitation.
 (If you don’t see this email, check your Spam folder.)
-Once you have accepted the invitation, log in to this site: **[Insert link to admin interface for the site]**
+Once you have accepted the invitation, log into: **[Insert link to admin interface for the site]**

+*by Iris Jastram
+*